-Standing for Military, Utility and Law Enforcement, the MULE is the very definition of a workhorse knife.
-It features a sturdy 3.875-inch black-coated blade made from functional AUS 8A stainless steel, a reliable lockback mechanism, and a nearly indestructible black Zytel handle.
+A true representation of Military, Utility, and Law Enforcement, the MULE stands tall as the epitome of a workhorse knife.
+Its robust 3.875-inch black-coated blade, crafted from functional AUS 8A stainless steel, is a testament to its strength.
+Alongside a reliable lockback mechanism and an almost indestructible black Zytel handle, this knife is a force to be reckoned with.

-Because the knife has a backlock, dual thumb studs, and a reversible pocket clip, the MULE is a truly ambidextrous knife.
+Emphasizing adaptability, the MULE features a backlock, dual thumb studs, and a reversible pocket clip, catering to both left and right-handed users.

 Making a quality KA-BAR product requires the talent of experienced craftspeople performing dozens of processes with precision and skill.
 Each knife undergoes specific manufacturing processes to ensure corrosion resistance, strength, edge holding ability, and an out-of-the-box razor sharp cutting edge.